0xCB-dev/docs.keeb.supply/content/basics/hardware/rp2040/index.md

 ## Bootloader

-The RP2040 comes with a bootloader etched into ROM (Read Only Memory) -> you can not brick it After that, a second-stage bootloader takes over and runs code from the flash.
+The RP2040 comes with a bootloader etched into ROM (Read Only Memory).
+{{< alert icon="💡" text="This means that you can not brick it!" />}}

+After that, a second-stage bootloader takes over and runs code from the flash.

 ### Entering the bootloader

-to enter the bootloader you have to disable the flash chip on startup: pull and hold QSPI_SS_N low and reset the controller by pulling RUN low.
+To enter the bootloader you have to disable the flash chip on startup:

+pull and hold QSPI_SS_N low and reset the controller by pulling RUN low.

 You will see a new flash drive appear on your computer and you can drag and drop .uf2 files onto it to flash them.